Feyerabend/ABC80/emu2/02/README.md

 As early as 1978, DIAB chose a forward-looking technology for the ABC80’s font and character set, which included the use of mosaic patterns.
 They viewed this as an emerging standard with significant potential, particularly for communication technologies.
-In Sweden, this standard was notably adopted—with the addition of color—for "[Text-TV](./TEXTTV.md)."
+In Sweden, this standard was notably adopted--with the addition of colour--for "[Text-TV](./TEXTTV.md)."
 While the original ABC80 lacked colour support, later models like the ABC806 incorporated it.
 At the time, "national variations" of these standards became common, as European languages varies.